computational-culture-lab/comp-acculturation/README.md

 Preprocessing takes as input raw messages and outputs LIWC category distributions for those messages.
 Input data can come in multiple formats: as .eml files (e.g., from an exported email inbox), as .csv files, or as line-by-line json-serialized documents.
 Preprocessed documents are written to disk as line-by-line json-serialized documents that can be loaded again using the provided `JsonDataReader`.

-We have included sample .eml and .csv datasets derived from the Enron corpus that can be used to test.
+We have included sample `.eml` and `.csv` datasets derived from the Enron corpus that can be used to test.

-To preprocess the directory of .eml files, navigate to the code directory and type:
+To preprocess the directory of `.eml` files, navigate to the code directory in your terminal and enter the following command:

-`python preprocess.py -i sample-data/enron -o tmp/enron.json -f eml`
+`python preprocess.py -i sample-data/enron -l sample-data/sample-lexicon.csv -o enron.json -f eml`

-Preprocessed documents will be written to "tmp/enron.json."
+Preprocessed documents will be written to `enron.json`.

-To preprocess a single .csv file, type:
+To preprocess a single `.csv` file, type:

-`python preprocess.py -i sample-data/enron.gender.csv -o tmp/enron.gender.json -f csv -t body`
+`python preprocess.py -i sample-data/enron.gender.csv -l sample-data/sample-lexicon.csv -o enron.gender.json -f csv -t body`

-For more details on the command-line options for this script, simply type:
+For more details on the command-line options for this script, enter:

 `python preprocess.py -h`